jeffschoonover416/jeffschoonover.dev-source/posts/2020/12/concept-data-model-tag.md

 slug: concept-data-model-tag
 ---

-This post is a continuation of a series of posts on designing my app Routerbase using concepts, and The concept of a tag is familiar.
+This post is a continuation of a series of posts on designing my app Routerbase using concepts.

+The concept of a tag is familiar.
 I'm going to use Jackson's analysis of the Gmail Label to define:

 1. **Name**: Tag